tfchurch/sumo-hakyll/pages/smt/problem-writing/index.md

 2. Open the file where the previous command said it had stored your public key.
 By default, this is located at `~/.ssh/id_rsa.pub`, or on Windows, this is probably in your My Documents folder at `C:\Documents and Settings\<your user name>\.ssh\id_rsa.pub` or `C:\Users\<your user name>\Documents\.ssh\id_rsa.pub`.

-    Copy and paste the contents of the public key file **id_rsa.pub** (NOT the id_rsa file, which is your private key) and send it to Moor to get access to the repository.
+    Copy and paste the contents of the public key file **id_rsa.pub** (NOT the  id_rsa file, which is your private key) and send it to [Eddy](ejdai@stanfor.dedu) to get access to the repository.
 You will not be able to clone or otherwise access the repository until we have added your public key.

     The id_rsa.pub file is just a plain text file.
 You can run `cat ~/.ssh/id_rsa.pub` at the command prompt, or open it any text editor (e.g. Notepad).
 If you're on Windows and you have difficulty opening it, you can copy it to `id_rsa.pub.txt` and open that.